jlmelville/mize/scripts/README.md

 `benchmark-optimizers.R` compares `mize` optimizers with `stats::optim()` on a small set of smooth unconstrained optimization problems.
 It is a permanent developer benchmark harness, not a pass/fail package validation command.
+Optional `funconstrain` case discovery and starting-point resolution live in the sourceable `funconstrain-mize-harness.R` helper; sourcing that helper only defines its adapter functions and does not run a benchmark.

 Use `testthat::test_local()` or `R CMD check` to check that the package works as expected.
 Use this benchmark script when you want local evidence about